dwr2118/dataviz-final/viz/src/index.md

 #prediction-results p {
     font-size: 16px; /* Match the font size of other paragraphs */
-    color: inherit;  /* Inherit the color from the parent container */
+    color: black;  /* Inherit the color from the parent container */
     line-height: 1.5; /* Match the line height for better readability */
     margin: 0.5rem 0; /* Add consistent spacing between lines */
 }